choonghyunryu/dlookr/README.md

 ##### EDA when target variable is categorical variable

-Let’s perform EDA when the target variable is a categorical variable.
+Let’s perform EDA when the target variable is categorical.
 When the categorical variable `US` is the target variable, we examine the relationship between the target variable and the predictor.

 Cases where predictors are numeric variable: